Fortyseven/chit/README.md

     -   Compatible with KoboldCpp presets, at least on import.
 Saving is supported, but not guaranteed to be backwards compatible.
 Try it!

+    -   Temporary system prompt clipboard (works like "M" and "MC" on a calculator)

+-   Quick system prompt presets for common tasks (summary, etc.)

 -   Basic variable expansion for system prompts (e.g. `{{myvariable}}` -> `My Text`, and `{{date}}` expands to the current date/time of inference.

 -   Markdown rendering if it's detected in the response (code blocks, etc), or just uses it all the time if configured.

+    -   Code block syntax highting for common languages

 -   Reroll responses, copy responses to clipboard, etc.